 Eldest is accusing me - very loudly and from up two flights of stairs - of hiding his French text book.
 Middle One says his waffle isn't soft enough - freshly made, mind, using the waffle iron from Lidl (only £11.99).
 Shove toast into hands of Eldest and kiss him good-bye.

 Juice, cereal, grab coffee, dishwasher, wipe-round, hairbrush, toothpaste, book-bag, shoes (where are the damn shoes!) hats, bit of lipstick, turn down thermostat, slam door and the three of us are spewed out onto the street shivering.
 It's not even 8.30 yet and I'm knackered.

 Drag Youngest down the street with Middle One keeping up relentless monotone on the unfairness of life, "and the portions at lunchtime are really tiny."
-We dance the dog turd shuffle trying not to make eye-contact with the crazy haired cat woman from over the road (you know her, every street has one).
+Dance the dog turd shuffle trying not to make eye-contact with the crazy-haired cat lady from over the road (you know her, every street has one).

 Turning the corner into the High Street it's like an icy Vodka luge (I only had one once at a wedding but it made a big impression) and we're blasted sideways by lorry fumes, brake fluid, and sirens.
 It's a cocktail for the senses.
 Middle One ratchets up the moaning to compete.